MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--governance-and-compliance.md

 - External sharing policies are defined and controlled—who can share what, with whom, and under what conditions.
 - External users in Teams and SharePoint require approval before access is granted.
 - Email attachments containing sensitive data trigger a review process before sending.

-#### Information Architecture (300)
-- A structured metadata framework is widely used, improving consistency across document management, but enforcement is not yet mandatory across all areas.
+- Clear categorization of sensitive and critical business data, with guidelines on storage and protection.
+- Ownership of content is clearly defined, with formalized processes for maintaining document integrity.
 - Standardized site and document structures are implemented, reducing redundant storage and improving findability.
-- Ownership of content is clearly defined, with formalized processes for maintaining document integrity.
-- Retention policies are systematically applied to content types, ensuring compliance with governance requirements.
-- Clear categorization of sensitive and critical business data, with guidelines on storage and protection.
-- Formal metadata schema is applied to:
-  - Identify personal data.
-  - Define retention requirements—how long data should be stored.
-  - Clarify the purpose of storage and regulatory requirements.
-  - Apply disposition policies—deletion and archival timelines.
-  - Defined Trigger Dates (when rules start to apply based on laws, regulations, or company policies) such as signing date, decision date, publish date, employee exit date, purchase date.
 - A structured metadata framework is widely used, improving consistency across document management, but enforcement is not yet mandatory across all areas.
-- Standardized site and document structures are implemented, reducing redundant storage and improving findability.
-- Ownership of content is clearly defined, with formalized processes for maintaining document integrity.
-- Retention policies are systematically applied to content types, ensuring compliance with governance requirements.
-- Clear categorization of sensitive and critical business data, with guidelines on storage and protection.

 #### Technology (300)